Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 At the same time, a teaching colleague and I were called individually into a meeting with a foreign nun who headed the English Program at our school and a Thai teacher who managed foreign teachers.
-The colleague and I were both told that we were being terminated at the end of the 2011 school year in March of 2012.
+The colleague and I were both told that we were being terminated at the end of the 2011 school year in March 2012.
 The reasoning was that because we were both over the age of 60 we had to retire.
 We were being given advance notice so that we could find any future employment if desired.

 During the 2010 and 2011 school years, I was assigned to teach English to sixth-graders.
-I was a model teacher and well-liked by my students and their parents, fellow Thai, and Filipina teachers.
-In September of 2011, however, I became public enemy number one among many foreign western teachers.
+I was a model teacher and well-liked by my students and their parents, and fellow Thai, and Filipina teachers.
+In September 2011, however, I became public enemy number one among many foreign western teachers.

 My unpopularity stemmed from some articles that I had written on the online website Hubpages.
-I started writing in April of 2011 and by September many of my articles had been about experiences teaching at my school.
+I started writing in April 2011 and by September many of my articles had been about experiences teaching at my school.
 In at least five of the articles, I had been very critical of my colleagues who were teaching without college degrees.
 I called these teachers "white monkeys" and ridiculed them in other ways.

 When my colleagues first read the articles, it was between terms and the school was convening a seminar.
 At the beginning of the afternoon session on the second day, one of my fellow teachers called me out on the damning articles.
 Later, all of the non-degree-holding colleagues would not speak to me for the remainder of the school year.